adam-wozniak/website/_posts/2023-05-10-what-video-game-to-make.md

 But ignoring cricket, looking at tags that are some version of green (and therefore lower complexity on average), and have 50 or more median reviews, the above visualization shows us what kind of games we can make to increase our chances of success!
 Huzzah!

-(If you’d like to explore all 400+ tags, just click on the image below to interact with the visualization on Tableau Public)

 ## Right, so what game should I make?

 Obviously, a well-written, wholesome, narrative game where the hero is a nude train-driving villain who likes fishing.